Adapting Agriculture to Climate Change: Energy Solutions for Sustainable Farming in East Africa

 The increasing frequency of extreme weather events, unpredictable rainfall patterns, and rising temperatures are challenges that pose risks to food security and economic stability in the region.
 According to current IPCC projections, Sub-Saharan Africa is expected to experience warming of 1.9 degrees Celsius by 2050.

 The impact of these changes is already evident.
 For example, the warming temperatures and altered rainfall patterns were significant contributors to East Africa's devastating locust plagues in 2019.
 Looking ahead, experts predict that under current climate projections, Africa will only be able to meet a fraction of its food needs by 2050.
 This shortfall could have severe economic consequences, with African countries potentially losing up to 16 per cent of their gross domestic product (GDP) due to malnutrition alone.
+To mitigate these impacts, integrating energy solutions into agricultural practices has emerged as a vital strategy.

 Energy solutions such as solar-powered irrigation systems, biogas production, and wind energy can enhance sustainability, improve productivity, and build climate resilience for farmers.
 These technologies not only reduce dependency on fossil fuels but also lower production costs and promote environmentally friendly farming practices.
 For example, solar-powered irrigation systems can provide a reliable water supply, even during periods of drought, while biogas systems can convert agricultural waste into a valuable energy resource, reducing the need for expensive and environmentally damaging chemical fertilisers.